 4. Bring a thermos and food when traveling by air

 Water cannot be brought through the TSA checkpoints in the U.S., but you can bring an empty thermos or water bottle and fill it up at the airport terminal or ask a flight attendant to fill it up on the plane.
 The air on an airplane is very dry, so it’s easy to get thirsty.
-Having your own supply of water makes it convenient, and you don’t have to worry about waking up thirsty and having to wait for the flight attendant to deliver a glass of water.
+Having your own water supply makes it convenient, and you don’t have to worry about waking up thirsty and having to wait for the flight attendant to deliver a glass of water.

 There are regulations governing the safety of an aircraft’s water and airlines are required to disinfect and flush the water tanks.
 Those who are concerned with the quality of the drinking water can purchase bottled water on the plane.